gieoon/NextJS-Firebase-CMS-Blank-Template-/README.md

 Google Analytics is used.
 Anytime a button press should trigger an event, use `ANALYTICS_logEvent(eventName: string, [options: any])` to create the event.
 Pageviews can be created in the same way with `ANALYTICS_screenView(pageName: string)`

+## Sitemap

+`next-sitemap` is included by default.
+This automatically generates a sitemap after `npm run build`.
+Make sure to go into `/next-sitemap.config.js` and update the `siteURL` to match your domain.
+You can then include this fiel in Google Search Console.

 ## Helpful methods

 The helper class has a variety of useful methods.